Skip to main content

 • Do you need to provide low-level options or will the users be happy with higher-level abstractions?

-• In the Promise, write the xaasCrd with the desired API.
+• In the Promise, write the api with the desired fields and validations.

-• Next, determine what the software dependencies are that you need to fulfill the Promise.
-You may find out you need a Kubernetes Operator running on the Worker cluster, for example.
+• Next, determine what the software dependencies are that you need to fulfils the Promise.
+You may find out you need a Kubernetes Operator running on the Destination cluster, for example.

-• In the Promise, add your dependencies in the workerClusterResources.
+• In the Promise, add your dependencies in the dependencies.

-• Finally, determine the steps that need to be executed for the instance to be created.
+• Finally, determine the steps that need to be executed during the Promise's lifecycle.
+The minimum you'll need is a Workflow to configure your Resource which will run on creation.
 These may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.

-• In the Promise, list those steps in the xaasRequuestPipeline.
+• In the Promise, list those Workflows in the workflows.

 Platform User Journey